 Conflicting Disabilities

 Allergic reactions to animals are common.
-Persons who have asthma, allergies, or other medical conditions affected by the presence of animals are asked to contact the Disability Services Office.
+Persons who have asthma, allergies, or other medical conditions affected by the presence of animals are asked to contact the Accessibility Services Office.
 The person impacted by the presence of the animal must provide verifiable medical documentation to support their claim.
 The needs of both persons will be considered in resolving the issue.

 If an allergy/animal conflict cannot be resolved agreeably, then the Executive Director of Student Services, AVP, Student Affairs or AVP, Human Resources will determine a solution.